pochong/llibrary/README.md

 The urls will need to include the chapter of the novel you would want to scrape.

 https://novelonomicon.com/novels/isekai-yururi-kikou/chapter-285/

+## How the website Works

+You can click on the text to decide where to start speaking. \
+Text in blue color will mean that it will start at that line when you press play. \
+It also determines which line is being spoken at the moment if it is already playing.

 # Getting Started with Create React App